DeveHk/blogs-node-app/README.md

 | PATCH | /blog/:id |    Update blog |
 | DELETE | /blog:id |    Delete blog |
 > All requestes must have `authorisation : Bearer 'token' ` to get authorized
+> Server files are in Server Folder of this repository
+> Front End will be created soon